mbarbin/vcs/test/README.md

 ## Motivation

-In this directory, we test the command line `vcs`.
+In this directory, we test the command line `ocaml-vcs`.
 This command line is itself motivated by the desire to run exploratory tests using the vcs interface and the git backend available on actual repositories.

 What we aim for these tests is to make sure `vcs` is not broken in some ways, thus we would like to have good coverage of the commands it exposes.

-This is not a test for `git` itself, and to the extent possible, the test in this directory shall try to make little direct calls to git commands.
+This is not a test for `git` itself, and to the extent possible, the tests in this directory shall try to make little direct calls to git commands.
 Prefer minting a new `vcs` command that does what you need instead.